 At first, I thought it was a joke.

-Why would this business owner actually believe that his own company, a primarily B2B brand, didn’t need marketing?
+Why would this business owner actually believe that B2B marketing isn’t needed for their company?

 On top of that, are there other businesses out there that believe that same myth: that B2B companies don’t need marketing?